louannl/meal-planner/README.md

 *Nice to haves*
 - Change 'No data' icon to say no meals/ingredients and to have a different icon suited to meals

-## Todo
+## To-do
-- handle errors on modal
+- Test errors on modal
+- Remove ingredients title on formIngredients
 - Confirm deletion before deleting meal
-- Roadmap on readme
+- Sort out icon/logo
+- Delete tags/edit tags
+- Get/Delete ingredients already in database
+- Start portfolio website - add images of website to it

+*Not a priority*
 - Change Nav Bar colour
 - Top of modal to be different colour (can't seem to do without amending antd)
-- sort out icon/logo
-- start portfolio website - add images of website to it

 ## Notable issues when creating the planner
 - MealModal was rendered seven times on refresh/initialisation due to the modal being rendered on each day card.